 MP for Stirling and Strathallan

 Chris Kane is a Labour (Co-op) MP for Stirling and Strathallan, first elected in 2024.
-He sits on the Public Accounts Committee and on two Bill committees (Rare Cancers Bill and Space Industry (Indemnities) Bill), reflecting active parliamentary scrutiny early in his tenure.
+He currently serves on the Public Accounts Committee and sits on two policy committees—the Rare Cancers Bill and the Space Industry (Indemnities) Bill—reflecting his focus on public services, health and science policy.

-Declares four financial interests: gifts, benefits and hospitality from UK sources; miscellaneous interests; shareholdings; and visits outside the UK.
+There are four declared financial interests: gifts, benefits and hospitality from UK sources; miscellaneous interests; shareholdings; and visits outside the UK.

 Generated 21 February 2026